 - organizing professional, scientific and consultative conferences, public debates and other meetings with the aim of promoting and developing human rights and raising awareness of the need to respect the ideas and practice of the rule of law;

-- organizing public promotions, presentations, seminars, courses and other forms of activities with the aim of promoting and developing human rights and raising awareness of the need to respect the ideas and practice of the rule of law;
+- organizing public campaigns, presentations, seminars, courses and other forms of activities with the aim of promoting and developing human rights and raising awareness of the need to respect the ideas and practice of the rule of law;

-- organizing educational programs;
+- coordinating educational programs;